Larbos-Naul/MLW2023/README.md

 # MLW2023

-This is a repository with academical purposes like take class activities, projects and tests.
+This repository has the intention of store class activities, works and tests for my teachers and classmates view.

+Welcome.

+(Actually there is no important reason to add an README.md here.
+It's just to make it a maybe just a little more sophisticated).